SukreetP/Master-Arbeit-Multi-agent-OVGU/README.md

-# Topic: 'Developement of a Multi-Agent reinforcement learning approach to deal with deadlocks in an automated guided vehicle system'
+# Topic: Developement of a Multi-Agent reinforcement learning approach to deal with deadlocks in an automated guided vehicle system

 The main objective of this thesis is to provide a generic approach in terms of Multi-agent reinforcement learning in handling deadlocks in a logistical warehouse